FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Experiments

 \textbf{Breakthroughs on Sparse Supervision.} The most striking result is observed on the \textbf{AIME 2025} task.
 As detailed in Table~\ref{tab:task-suite-detail}, 82\% of raw training samples lack solutions and provide no Chain-of-Thought (CoT) rationale.
-Consequently, all baselines, including the tool-augmented OpenHands and manual expert baselines, achieve 0\% accuracy.
-In stark contrast, FT-Agent achieves \textbf{13.30\%}.
-This demonstrates that FT-Agent does not merely memorize training data but autonomously synthesizes valid reasoning trajectories when human-curated solutions are absent.
+Consequently, the base model, tool-augmented OpenHands, and constrained Manual SFT baseline all achieve 0\% accuracy.
+FT-Agent reaches \textbf{11.11\%} on average across three runs, indicating that the agent can identify missing reasoning supervision as a bottleneck and synthesize useful training trajectories under the fixed resource budget.

-\textbf{Proficiency in Code and Structure.} Beyond pure reasoning, FT-Agent demonstrates exceptional capabilities in tasks requiring executable code generation and strict structural constraints.
-In Table QA Visualization, FT-Agent achieves a Pass@1 of \textbf{36.00\%}, representing a \textbf{50\% relative improvement} over the strong tool-augmented OpenHands baseline (24.00\%).
-Similarly, in Chemistry Molecule Editing, it attains \textbf{53.33\%} accuracy, significantly outperforming OpenHands (40.00\%).
-Although Manual SFT remains competitive in tasks with standardized formats like Financial QA, FT-Agent proves superior in open-ended problems requiring dynamic tool use and optimization.
+\textbf{Proficiency in Code and Structure.} Beyond pure reasoning, FT-Agent is strongest on tasks requiring executable code generation and strict structural constraints.
+In Table QA Visualization, FT-Agent achieves a Pass@1 of \textbf{29.33\%}, outperforming the tool-augmented OpenHands baseline (24.00\%).
+Similarly, in Chemistry Molecule Editing, it attains \textbf{54.44\%} accuracy, outperforming OpenHands (40.00\%).
+Manual SFT remains competitive in standardized formats such as Financial QA, which suggests that autonomous fine-tuning is most useful when the task requires iterative data diagnosis, dynamic tool use, or constraint-aware optimization.
+Table~\ref{tab:frontier-agent-baselines} includes the LLM-assisted Manual SFT variant as a five-task reference.

-\textbf{Exploration Depth and Efficiency.} Table~\ref{tab:iteration-stats} reveals the mechanism behind FT-Agent's success.
-FT-Agent sustains a significantly longer optimization trajectory, averaging \textbf{8.77 loops} per task compared to just 3.69 for the tool-augmented OpenHands—this limited exploration depth explains why OpenHands fails to surpass the naive base model on several tasks even though both use the same toolset.
-Crucially, this increased quantity does not dilute quality; FT-Agent achieves a higher \textbf{improvement rate} (24.37\% vs 17.31\%), indicating that its Memory Module effectively guides the search away from repeated failures.
-While this deep exploration incurs a marginal cost increase (\$5.73 vs \$3.92), it represents a necessary trade-off for solving complex reasoning tasks where shallow exploration fails.

-These results suggest that FT-Agent provides the greatest value on the ``last mile'' of domain adaptation where data is imperfect (e.g., AIME) or constraints are rigid (e.g., Chemistry), whereas simpler baselines suffice for well-structured problems with clean supervision (e.g., Finance).
+\textbf{Exploration Depth and Efficiency.} Table~\ref{tab:iteration-stats} shows that FT-Agent sustains deeper and more effective exploration than OpenHands, with more loops (8.77 vs 3.69) and a higher improvement rate (24.37\% vs 17.31\%) under the same toolset.
+The modest extra iterative cost (\$5.73 vs \$3.92) reflects a trade-off for tasks where shallow exploration stalls.
+These patterns suggest that FT-Agent is most valuable when data is imperfect (e.g., AIME) or constraints are rigid (e.g., Chemistry), while simpler baselines can remain competitive on cleaner standardized tasks.